datatrail-jhu/01_chromebookintro/manuscript/12_updating.md

 ### Updating Your Chromebook quiz

-?
-TRUE/FALSE: You will always have to manually update your Chromebook.
+?1 TRUE/FALSE: You will always have to manually update your Chromebook.
 Otherwise, it will not update.

 a) TRUE
 B) FALSE

-?
-TRUE/FALSE: Manually updating your Chromebook can be done in a couple simple steps.
+?1 TRUE/FALSE: Your Chromebook will update automoatically upon login.

 A) TRUE
 b) FALSE

+?2 TRUE/FALSE: Manually updating your Chromebook can be done in a couple simple steps.

+A) TRUE
+b) FALSE

+?2 TRUE/FALSE: Manually updating your Chromebook takes an incredible amount of complicated steps and should never be done.

+a) TRUE
+B) FALSE

 {/quiz}